logstash-plugins/logstash-codec-protobuf/README.md

 # Prerequisites and Installation

-* prepare your ruby versions of the protobuf definitions
+* prepare your Ruby versions of the Protobuf definitions:
   * For protobuf 2 use the [ruby-protoc compiler](https://github.com/codekitchen/ruby-protocol-buffers).
   * For protobuf 3 use the [official google protobuf compiler](https://developers.google.com/protocol-buffers/docs/reference/ruby-generated).
 * install the codec: `bin/logstash-plugin install logstash-codec-protobuf`
-* use the codec in your logstash config file.
+* use the codec in your Logstash config file.
 See details below.

 ## Configuration

 `include_path`  (required): an array of strings with filenames where logstash can find your protobuf definitions.
-Please provide absolute paths.
-For directories it will only try to import files ending on .rb
+Requires absolute paths.
+Please note that protobuf v2 files have the ending .pb.rb whereas files compiled for protobuf v3 end in _pb.rb.

 `class_name`    (required): the name of the protobuf class that is to be decoded or encoded.
 For protobuf 2 separate the modules with ::.
 For protobuf 3 use single dots.
-See examples below.

 `protobuf_version` (optional): set this to 3 if you want to use protobuf 3 definitions.
 Defaults to 2.